Germán strong following Kluber, Yanks shut out Rangers again - WHIZ News

 Urshela’s liner to right landed just in front of David Dahl to score former Ranger Rougned Odor, who was activated from the paternity list before the game and opened the seventh by getting hit by a pitch.

-Two batters later, Judge — batting for No. 9 hitter Tyler Wade — grounded his first career pinch hit into center off King to score Gary Sánchez.
-It was the first time since July 29, 2010, that the Yankees had two pinch hits in the same inning.
+Two batters later, Judge — batting for No. 9 hitter Tyler Wade — grounded his first hit in 10 career pinch at-bats into center to score Gary Sánchez.
+The Yankees won with all their runs scoring on two pinch hits for the first time since Enos Slaughter and Bill Skowron in a 2-1 win at Baltimore on Aug.
+1, 1954.

+“Credit to them, ready to go, both Gio and AJ,” Boone said.
+“Both knew the situation coming up, prepared for it.
+Go up and have really good at-bats to be the difference in the game today.”

 The Yankees finished the first of two 10-game trips, their longest of the season, at 7-3 after winning three straight against the Rangers, who have lost nine of 10 since reaching .500 for the second time this season.